 These Paris attractions are pretty near to each other, so it wouldn’t be a hassle to travel between them.

-Florence, Italy is the capital of Tuscany, also known as the birthplace of Renaissance in Italy.
+Florence, Italy, is the capital of Tuscany, also known as the birthplace of the Renaissance in Italy.
 The city’s rich history is evident in its art and architecture, plenty of which are world-renowned for their beauty and historical value.

 Some of its most popular sites include the Florence Cathedral, a medieval church looking straight out of a postcard with its iconic red dome.
 The Uffizi Gallery, an art museum where most of the Renaissance masterpieces, including Sandro Botticelli’s famous painting The Birth of Venus.
 And the Florence Baptistery, a religious monument that has now become a famous landmark.